shimonc29/chatgrow-saas/replit.md

 ## Overview

-ChatGrow is a comprehensive multi-tenant SaaS platform where Shimon (platform owner at shimonc29@gmail.com) manages business owners who run their own small-medium businesses.
-The platform operates on a **freemium model** with a 200-customer limit for free tier users and implements **marketplace-style payment splitting** (95% to business owner, 5% platform fee).
-Features include React 19 admin dashboard with Hebrew RTL, Google Calendar integration, Object Storage, landing page builder, Super Admin panel for platform analytics, and comprehensive subscription management.
-The project seeks to capture market share in the SMB SaaS space by offering an all-in-one solution for business growth and customer relationship management.
+ChatGrow is a multi-tenant SaaS platform designed for managing small-to-medium businesses, operating on a freemium model with a 200-customer limit for free users.
+It incorporates marketplace-style payment splitting, where the platform takes a 5% fee.
+Key features include a React 19 admin dashboard with Hebrew RTL support, Google Calendar integration, Object Storage, a landing page builder, a Super Admin panel for analytics, and comprehensive subscription management.
+The platform aims to be an all-in-one solution for business growth and customer relationship management in the SMB SaaS market.

 ## User Preferences